 What is Myalgic Encephalomyelitis (ME) / Chronic Fatigue Syndrome (CFS)?

-Myalgic Encephalomyelitis/ Chronic Fatigue Syndrome (ME/CFS) is a complicated disorder characterized by extreme fatigue that lasts for at least six months and that can’t be fully explained by an underlying medical condition.
-The fatigue worsens with physical or mental activity but doesn’t improve with rest.
-The cause of ME/CFS is unknown, although there are many theories.
+Myalgic Encephalomyelitis (ME) / Chronic Fatigue Syndrome (CFS) is a chronic disorder characterized by severe fatigue that lasts for at least six months and cannot be explained by any underlying medical condition.
+The fatigue worsens with physical or mental activity but does not improve with rest.
+The cause of the condition is unknown, but there are many theories.
 The condition affects both men and women and can occur at any age, but is more common in women in their 40s and 50s.
 There is no single test to confirm a diagnosis of ME/CFS and a variety of medical tests may be required to rule out other health problems with similar symptoms.

-- Fatigue, mild to severe that does not improve with rest
+- Fatigue, which can range from mild to severe and does not improve with rest

 - Sore throat

 - Enlarged lymph nodes in the neck or armpits

 - Dizziness or lightheadedness that worsens when moving from lying down or sitting to standing